rutar-academic/rutar.org/content/writing/previewing-a-development-branch-on-cloudflare-pages.md

 <kbd>git merge development</kbd>
 <kbd>git push</kbd>
 </code></pre>
-Now, we just need to push the <q>development</q> branch to our GitHub repository.
+Now, we just need to push the **development** branch to our GitHub repository.
 {{ cli(command="git push origin development") }}
-Cloudflare will automatically build changes to your development branch, which you can preview at the url `development.<project-name>.pages.dev`.
+Cloudflare will automatically build changes to your development branch, which you can preview at the URL `development.<project-name>.pages.dev`.

 ## Customizing the build command
 It is often the case that you want the build command for your development branch to be different than the build command for your main branch.